AguaClara/StaRSFine/Spring2019FinalReport.md

 ## Conclusions

+The spring of 2019 team discovered through experimentation that given all design parameters, it is possible for the stacked rapid filter with injection and extraction to run without allowing sand to escape through the outlets.

-Testing the apparatus with sand and water running at filtration speeds made the flaws in the apparatus used for experimentation clear, and has shown that the "Christmas tree" design can handle very high filtration speeds without failure.
+Testing the apparatus with sand and water running at filtration speeds made the flaws in the apparatus used for experimentation clear, and the team was able to adapt the apparatus to overcome the initial concerns.
+The spring of 2019 trials showed that the "Christmas tree" design can handle very high filtration speeds without failure.
 The second trial showed that the top branch of the filter can handle high velocities of filtration without sand leaving in the outlet pipes, which is encouraging for predicting the success of this design.
 The third trial stands to show the strength of the exclusion zones that are formed by this design.
-The fourth, fifth, and sixth trials have been progressively better at simulating how actual AguaClara plants function.
-There have been many indications that this design will not fail even at forward filtration speeds that are much faster than predicted.
+The fourth, fifth, and sixth trials have progressed to better simulate AguaClara plants.
+The experiments have repeatedly shown that at the very least, the design will not fail even at forward filtration speeds that are much faster than predicted.
 Because of the pressure issues that the team has found with the apparatus failures, there have been many tests where all of the water comes out of one outlet branch.
 This is a problem in testing the whole design, but at the same time, it shows that each branch can handle a filtration speed three times faster than it needs to.
 This "safety factor" is encouraging as the team considers testing the branched design at Cornell's water treatment plant.

 ## Future Work
-Based on the three trials completed so far this semester, the most pressing goal was to have an experiment where water was pulled from all three tubes.
-With consideration of plant limitations, the team could move forward to testing failure and finding the filtration velocity where sand begins to be pulled out with the water.
-If this velocity is reasonably high (i.e. much higher than any velocity expected in an AguaClara plant), the team will have a conversation about next steps necessary to implement the design in actual AguaClara plants.
-If the failure velocity is low or gravity exclusion zones don't form dependably, the team will need to try other designs.
-Variations of the design may include more or less branches, bigger spaces between branches, or potentially a new design entirely.
-The next trial would utilize the filter without extraction pumping, and hopefully begin to combat the issue with air and pressure differential.
+Based on the trials completed in the spring of 2019, the next steps will require moving forward to implement this design in a real, full-scale AguaClara plant.

+The future team must first establish methods to fabricate the 3D printed shelves on a larger scale.
+After establishing a new apparatus, the large scale system must be tested before the design enters running plants.
+It is an exciting time for StaRS FInE.

 **[As someone who is not familiar with this subteam I had a really hard time understanding what the terms were, and why certain things were done.
 I think you guys can do a much better job at fleshing out the report, specifically at the introduction and previous work so that people who aren't as well versed can follow along better.
 I know that expanding it may seem self-evident, even redundant, to you but everything is neat and organized in your head, having connections between certain subjects that the audience, such as me, may not have.
 Overall I liked the report.
 Where the writing lacked, the diagrams helped me get a general idea of what was going on, but the writing could definitely improve.]**